What is fetal growth restriction (FGR)?

 After birth

-Right after birth, a pediatrician will check your baby.
+Immediately after birth, a pediatrician will check your baby.
 Depending on the condition, the baby might need some extra help, such as help with breathing or an intravenous line.
 The baby may need to go to the NICU (a special care unit for newborns) for further support.

-Over the next days, weeks, and months, doctors will monitor and support the all the baby’s important organs systems.
+Over the next days, weeks, and months, doctors will monitor and support all the baby’s important organs systems.
 Here are some examples:

 - Lungs